bombchus/z64-music-wiki/docs/advanced/tuning.md

 </div>

-This page details how sample tuning works in great detail for instruments, drums, and sound effects in *Ocarina of Time* and *Majora's Mask* so that you can ensure your samples will be properly tuned.
+This page details how sample tuning works in great detail for instruments, drums, and sound effects in *Ocarina of Time* and *Majora's Mask* so that sample files will be properly tuned.

 ## Types of Tuning
 In *Ocarina of Time* and *Majora's Mask* there are two different types of tuning, **Channel-Based tuning** and **Key-Based tuning**.
 All instruments use Channel-Based tuning, with all drums and sound effects using Key-Based tuning.
 The differences between these two types of tuning are explained in greater detail below.